 - USB Suspend is enabled for the power plan – Even if you ensured that the USB port is not permitted to use Selective suspend, your current power plan might override that setting and turn the feature back on.
 If this scenario is applicable, you can resolve the issue by modifying your power plan to stop using USB selective.

-- Outdated or corrupted driver version – The random disconnects are reported in conjunction with an incomplete, outdated or incorrect mouse driver.
-In most case, the issue is created by Windows Update (WU) because it installs the wrong driver.
+- Outdated or corrupted driver version – The random disconnects are reported in conjunction with an incomplete, outdated, or incorrect mouse driver.
+In most cases, the issue is created by Windows Update (WU) because it installs the wrong driver.
 If this scenario is applicable, you should be able to resolve the issue by uninstalling your current driver and installing the latest version from your manufacturer’s website.

 - Windows 10 glitch – Around June 2018, Microsoft introduced an update that is known to cause random disconnects with USB connected peripherals.
 Since then, MS corrected the issue by a hotfix available on all Windows 10 versions.
 So if this scenario is applicable, you should be able to resolve the issue by installing every pending update.